NATURAL HAZARDS MITIGATION

 Mitigation is the effort to reduce loss of life and property by lessening the impact of disasters.
 In order for mitigation to be effective we need to take action now—before the next disaster—to reduce human and financial consequences later.

-Franklin County Emergency Management & Homeland Security has recently updated the Franklin County Natural Hazards Mitigation Plan.
+Franklin County Emergency Management & Homeland Security updated the Franklin County Natural Hazards Mitigation Plan in 2018.
 The federally mandated plan requires a complete update every five years.
-FCEM&HS invites area residents and businesses to review and comment on the Franklin County Natural Hazards Mitigation Plan.
-The plan can be accessed through the link below:

 The Franklin County Natural Hazards Mitigation Plan represents the work of residents, business leaders, and elected and appointed government officials to develop a blueprint for protecting community assets, preserving the economic viability of the community, and saving lives.
 Endorsed by FEMA as being in compliance with regulations based on the Disaster Mitigation Act of 2000, the plan helps the county to implement mitigation projects so that a natural hazard does not result in a natural disaster.